Go to Reviews.org AU Edition

 YouTube TV is the second-best option for sports fanatics because it's the only live TV streaming service with the NFL Network, NBA TV, SEC Network, and ESPNU for only $73 per month.

-If you want to watch Undisputed, the San Antonio Spurs take on the OKC Thunder, or the Seattle Seahawks and Denver Broncos matchup all in one day, then YouTube TV is for you.
+If you want to watch Undisputed, the San Antonio Spurs take on the OKC Thunder, and Monday Night Football all in one day, YouTube TV is for you.

 YouTube TV has the following national sports network channels:

-When you click the information button on your game, you'll get the details of the current score and the lineup.
+Bonus for sports fans: When you click the information button on your game, you'll get the details of the current score and the lineup.
 If you're watching a recording, you'll be able to see the final score and stats.
-How awesome is that?

 YouTube TV has add-ons for fans of basketball, football, and soccer